-- Physical distancing
+- 1. Physical distancing

+- 2. Hygiene

+- 3. Personal protective equipment

-Equipment and materials
+- 4. Equipment and materials

-- Hygiene

-Cleaning/disinfecting
+- 5. Cleaning/disinfecting

-- 3. Personal protective equipment 6.
-Food as a prop
+- 6. Food as a prop

 You should implement practices and procedures to allow for physical distancing of at least 2 metres whenever possible.
 See the general guidance section for information about physical distancing and interactions.
 In addition to the general guidance section, specific considerations for technicians may include: